On the effect of normalization layers on Differentially Private training of deep Neural networks: Introduction

-\item We demonstrate that normalization layers have a substantial impact on the performance of models with noisy parameters and should be considered essential ingredients for a robust differentially private training.
+\item We demonstrate that normalization layers have a substantial impact on the performance of models with noisy parameters and should be considered essential ingredients in robust differentially private training.

-\item We propose an efficient method for using batch normalization layers without incurring more privacy loss in the training procedure.
+\item We propose an efficient method for using batch normalization layers without incurring an additional privacy loss in the training procedure.
 To the best of our knowledge, our work is the first to apply a DP mechanism in the presence of batch normalization.

-\item We establish new accuracy records for differentially private trained deep networks on the MNIST and CIFAR10 datasets. \end{itemize}
+\item We establish new accuracy records for differentially private trained deep networks under DPSGD on the MNIST and CIFAR10 datasets.